angli66/angli66.github.io/content/authors/admin/_index.md

 ## About Me

 I am a Research Engineer at [Hillbot](https://www.hillbot.ai).
 My research interests include high-fidelity simulation, 3D computer vision, and embodied AI.
 I work on developing simulation platforms for robotics systems, focusing on realistic rendering and physics modeling that bridge the gap between virtual and physical worlds.
-I graduated with an M.S. in Computer Science from Stanford University and a B.S. in Computer Science from UC San Diego, where I was fortunate to be advised by Prof. [Hao Su](https://cseweb.ucsd.edu/~haosu).
+I graduated with an M.S. in Computer Science, specialized in Artificial Intelligence, from Stanford University, and a B.S. in Computer Science from UC San Diego, where I was fortunate to be advised by Prof. [Hao Su](https://cseweb.ucsd.edu/~haosu).